gcostaneto/envirotypeR/README.md

 ## Installation

-Current version of this package (v0.1.2, Nov 2023)  can be installed directly from this repository using the `devtools` package:
+Current version of this package (v0.1.4, Feb 2024)  can be installed directly from this repository using the `devtools` package:

 ```